-- 1) If you are with a group of residents in the danger zone, begin moving residents to the closest safe zone as directed by the Incident Manager. - 2) If you need assistance to move residents, ask Incident Manager to assign team members to assist you. - 3) If more than one Recreation team member is involved in resident activity, one person will remain with residents while other team members report to Resident Care Centre in their RHA/neighbourhood and takes direction from Nurse in charge. - 4) If volunteers are in the building assisting with program activities, they will assist Recreation team as directed by the Incident Manager. - 5) The Incident Manager will ensure Recreation team and volunteers are made aware of the evacuation procedure being followed and assist with moving residents. - 6) As assigned by Incident Manager or Nurse in charge in your community area, monitor residents, keep them calm or assist with evacuation from the affected area or other duties. - 7) If evacuation of the building has been declared, once residents have been triaged, program team go to WHITE zone and assist loading residents into transport vehicles. - 8) Travel to relocation site(s) and assist as needed.
+- 1) If you are with a group of residents in the danger zone, begin moving residents to the closest safe zone as directed by the Incident Manager. - 2) If you need assistance to move residents, ask Incident Manager to assign team members to assist you.

+- 3) If more than one Recreation team member is involved in resident activity, one person will remain with residents while other team members report to Resident Care Centre in their RHA/neighbourhood and takes direction from Nurse in charge - 4) If volunteers are in the building assisting with program activities, they will assist Recreation team as directed by the Incident Manager. - 5) The Incident Manager will ensure Recreation team and volunteers are made aware of the evacuation procedure being followed and assist with moving residents. - 6) As assigned by Incident Manager or Nurse in charge in your community area, monitor residents, keep them calm or assist with evacuation from the affected area or other duties recreation Team stays with the resident keep them calm and wait for further instructions from the Charge Nurse. - 7) If evacuation of the building has been declared, once residents have been triaged, program team go to WHITE zone and assist loading residents into transport vehicles - 8) Travel to relocation site(s) and assist as needed.